 Q: Is my birth control still covered without paying a copay?

-Q: Should I get an IUD or implant now in case the health care law changes?
+Q: Should I get an IUD or implant now?

 A: If you have a concern about your birth control or would like to change methods, we’re here to help.
 IUDs and implants are very popular because they are long-acting and reversible — but birth control is not “one size fits all.”
 Our women’s health experts can help you find the birth control method that is best for you.

 Q: What’s going to happen to the Affordable Care Act / Obamacare?

 A: The Affordable Care Act (ACA) is still in effect and will stay that way unless there’s a change in the law.